hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Unpack.3.rst

 one send call with a send buffer that is the "concatenation" of the individual send buffers.

-A packing unit can be sent using type :ref:`MPI_Packed`.
+A packing unit can be sent using type MPI_Packed.
 Any point-to-point or collective communication function can be used to move the sequence of bytes that forms the packing unit from one process to another.
 This packing unit can now be received using any receive operation, with any
-datatype: The type-matching rules are relaxed for messages sent with type :ref:`MPI_Packed`.
+datatype: The type-matching rules are relaxed for messages sent with type MPI_Packed.

-A message sent with any type (including :ref:`MPI_Packed)` can be received using the type :ref:`MPI_Packed`.
+A message sent with any type (including MPI_Packed) can be received using the type MPI_Packed.
 Such a message can then be unpacked by calls to :ref:`MPI_Unpack`.

 A packing unit (or a message created by a regular, "typed" send) can be